California Safe Soil Healthy Soil. Healthy Plants.

 Another system we have added to our new facility that enhances our sustainability efforts is a clarifier (See picture below).
 The totes and buggies used to transport the food from the grocery store to our facility are cleaned before they are returned to the stores.
 The clarifier is located at the end of this cleaning station and once the containers are washed, the water is collected in a large tank.
 In this tank, the remaining food particles sink to the bottom and the cleaner water is then released into the sewer system; thus, the clarifier acts as a filtration system to prevent suspended solids from entering the public sewage system.

-On the production side, Phase 1, which is the construction of the first processing line, will enable us to convert 8,000 tons of food waste into 165,000 gallons of nutrient-rich liquid fertilizer.
+On the production side, Phase 1, which is the construction of the first processing line, will enable us to convert 8,000 tons of food scraps into 165,000 gallons of nutrient-rich liquid fertilizer.
 That magnitude of product requires a large amount of storage space.
 Luckily, the new commercial facility is 80,000 square feet, providing us with the ability to implement fourteen 72,000 gallon storage tanks.
 You can see one of these colossal storage tanks in the picture below.
 Now imagine 14 of them!

 Well, construction is still plugging along and we are still on track to open in mid-May.
 For now, I'm wrapping up this post with a picture of Mark Bauer, Director of Business Development, Dan Morash, Founder, and two California Safe Soil investors who have supported the company from the beginging and made the construction of this new plant possible.
 Stay tuned for the next construction update!